wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 This is just a sample joomla install with some sample data installed

-1. Follow the all the pre-requisite at the top of this page
+1. Assuming that you have your valid credentials in your credentials file on your laptop (if you don't know what this is, go to the beginning of this document and start there) follow the steps in "POPULATE YOUR STACKSCRIPT" above.
-2. Once the pre-requisite steps are all followed, also alter the following settings in your Stackscript:
+2. Once the steps in POPULATE YOUR STACKCRIPT have been followed fully, make the following additional changes to the advanced settings of your Stackscript.

->      "The Display name for your website e.g. My Demo Website" to "My Joomla Demo"
+>      set "The Display name for your website e.g. My Demo Website" to "My Joomla Demo"
->      "BASELINE DB REPOSITORY" to "joomlademo-db-baseline"
+>      set "BASELINE DB REPOSITORY" to "joomlademo-db-baseline"
->      "APPLICATION BASELINE SOURCECODE REPOSITORY" to "joomlademo-webroot-sourcecode-baseline"
+>      set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "joomlademo-webroot-sourcecode-baseline"

 ---------------------------